courtois-neuromod/cneuromod_docs/source/ACCESS.md

 datalad update -r --merge

 ```
-Once your local dataset clone is updated, you might need to pull new data, as some files could have been replace.
+Once your local dataset clone is updated, you might need to pull new data, as some files could have been added or changed.